is a global holiday celebrated annually on March 8 to commemorate the cultural, political, and socioeconomic achievements of women.

 usually known as the Spring Festival in modern China, is an important Chinese festival celebrated at the turn of the traditional lunisolar Chinese calendar.

 is celebrated annually on February 14.
-Valentine's Day is recognized as a significant cultural, religious, and commercial celebration of romance and romantic love in many regions around the world.
+Valentine's Day is recognized as a celebration of romance and romantic love in many regions around the world.